FlowFuse/website/src/blog/2024/10/mqtt-common-pitfalls-industrial-data-operations.md

 ---
-title: "MQTT: The common pitfalls in industrial data operations"
+title: "Common pitfalls of using MQTT in industrial data operations"
-subtitle: Getting Aware of the Common Pitfalls of using MQTT in Industrial Data Operations
+subtitle: We explore 6 Common Pitfalls of using MQTT in Industrial Data Operations and how you can overcome them
 description: Learn about the common pitfalls of using MQTT in industrial data operations, including data quality issues, security risks, and vendor lock-in.
 date: 2024-11-12
 authors: ["sumit-shinde"]